 - All test registrations should be completed online.
 Students should bring only items allowed for test.

 - Arrive at least 10-15 minutes prior to the scheduled reporting time.

 - All scheduled test times are reporting times, not actual test start times.
-Please allow an additional 15-25 minutes after reporting time for check-in, general instructions and test launch for each test session.
+Please allow an additional 15-25 minutes after reporting time for check-in, photo ID check, general instructions, seating, etc.

 - Electronic and communication devices are not allowed in the testing room.
-This includes cellphones, listening, recording and photographic devices).
-Personal, prohibited and electronic items brought into the testing room must be turned off completely and put away in a concealed bag and/or placed in area designated by testing staff.
+This includes cellphones, smartwatches, Fitbits, listening, recording and photographic devices.
+If such items are brought into to the test center, they must be turned off and placed in the designated area along with other prohibited items.
+Testing staff is NOT responsible for items.
 NOTE: Any electronic device suspected in an irregularity or misconduct situation may be checked and/or confiscated by the testing staff.

-- In addition, students must not use any prohibited items for any test (e.g. papers, pamphlets or books of any kind).
-Only items designated by the instructor or testing agency will be permitted in the room.
+- Only items designated by the instructor or testing agency will be permitted during a test.
 Amendments to items allowed must be received in writing from the appropriate person(s) and sent directly to test center staff.

 - Food and drinks must be consumed outside the testing room.
 Spill-proof drinks will be placed in area designated by testing staff.

-- Students requiring special arrangements (time extensions, low distraction room, magnification, etc.) must have prior written permission from the Counseling and Disabilities Resource Center at 912-358-3115.
+- Students requiring test accommodations such as extended time, small group, magnification, etc.) must have prior written permission from the Counseling and Disabilities Resource Center at 912-358-3115.

 Engaging in misconduct will result in dismissal from the test center and reporting of incident to the instructor/college of record and/or testing agency.
 Misconduct may result in voided test/or failing grade, further disciplinary action, and/or suspension.